Oconomowoc River – Fowler Park

 - Chaffee Road Park to South Concord Road: (0.9 miles) Great section with clear water and scenic bridges.

-- S. Concord Road to N. Golden Lake Rd: (1.6 miles) Section starts, but gets mucky after the sanitation plant.
+- S. Concord Road to N. Golden Lake Rd: (1.6 miles) Section starts good, but gets mucky after the sanitation plant.
 Still an ok section.
 Take-out at North Golden Lake Road is good, and apparently open to the public but can’t be 100% sure of this.

 - Elm Drive to Hwy F: (1.8 miles) Ok prospect.
-Hwy F is not great, but one of the more private bridge accesses on the lower section.
+Hwy F is not great, but one of the more secluded bridge accesses on the lower section.

 - Hwy F to W. River Drive: (2.6 miles) Weaker prospect.
 No Trespassing signs beyond the ditch by W. River Drive and a sign that limits parking doesn’t make this an appealing access.
 Probably doable for access though.